Frances E. Schwemmer --- Résumé

-- Students should display musical independence which includes the following skills: learning to play new pieces without a teacher at some point during their piano study, understanding the basic fundamentals of slow practice, playing with correct notes, rhythm and fingering.
-In the early years reading in rhythm is emphasized.
-In later years students are expected to add more details and refinement in their playing.
-All students must work in all styles of music as well as study keyboard theory and technique.
+- I want to teach musical independence: students must be able to learn new pieces without a teacher at some point during their piano study.
+Students need to understand the basic fundamentals of piano study as well as learn to give an accurate reading of the musical score.
+In the early years I emphasize learning to read and play in rhythm.
+In later years I ask for more details and refinement in their playing.
+All students must work in all styles of music as well as keyboard theory and technique.

-- B. M Degree in piano performance, University of Alabama, Tuscaloosa, AL studying with Amanda Penick.
-Additional study with Dr. Max Camp, University of South Carolina in piano pedagogy.
+- B. M. Degree in piano performance, University of Alabama, Tuscaloosa, AL studying with Amanda Penick Additional study with Dr. Max Camp, University of South Carolina – piano pedagogy.

 - Pi Kappa Lambda, national music honorary.

 - Mortar Board – in recognition of scholarship, leadership, and service.

 - Member of Music Teachers National Association (MTNA) as a nationally certified teacher of music (NCTM) and received permanent certification in 1995.

 - Received the third Teacher of the Year Award from the Alabama Music Teachers Association (AMTA) in 1997.

 - Was nominated for the Virginia Hammill Simms Memorial Award by the Huntsville Music Study Club in 2002.